 Termination of Lease by Servicemember Tenant

-A lessee may terminate a residential lease at any time after the lessee’s entry into military service or the date of the lessee’s military orders.
-This also terminates any obligation of the lessee’s dependent.
+A servicemember tenant may terminate a residential lease at any time after the tenant’s entry into military service or the date of the tenant’s military orders.
+This also terminates any obligation of the servicemember tenant’s dependent.

-This applies to leases executed by or on behalf of a person who, during the term of the lease, enters military service or the servicemember, while in military service, executes the lease and thereafter receives military orders for a permanent change of station or to deploy with a military unit or as an individual in support of a military operation for a period of not less than 90 days.
+This applies to leases executed either (1) by or on behalf of a person who, during the term of the lease, enters military service, or (2) by the servicemember while in military service executes the lease and thereafter receives military orders for a permanent change of station or to deploy with a military unit or as an individual in support of a military operation for a period of not less than 90 days.

 Termination of the lease must be made by delivery of written notice of termination and a copy of the servicemember's military orders to the landlord or landlord’s agent.
 Delivery of notice may be accomplished by hand delivery, by private business carrier or by placing the written notice in an envelope with sufficient postage and with return receipt requested, and addressed to the landlord or his agent and depositing the written notice in the United States mail.